Fang Yongxiang

 Fang Yongxiang (方永祥 (Fāng Yǒngxiáng); born August 1966) is a lieutenant general in the People's Liberation Army of China.

-He is an alternate member of the 20th Central Committee of the Chinese Communist Party.
+He is an alternate of the 20th Central Committee of the Chinese Communist Party.

 Biography

 Fang was born in Xiamen, Fujian, in August 1966, and graduated from Nanchang Army Academy and the PLA National Defence University.
 He enlisted in the People's Liberation Army (PLA) in September 1985, and joined the Chinese Communist Party (CCP) in September 1986.